ssamparn/k8s-playground/aws-eks/08-elb-application-load-balancers/02-alb-ingress-basics/alb-ingress-basics.md

 # Verify Ingress (Make a note of Address field)
 $ kubectl get ingress
 Obsevation:
-1. Verify the ADDRESS value, we should see something like "app1ingressrules-154912460.us-east-1.elb.amazonaws.com"
+1. Verify the ADDRESS value, we should see something like `app-ingress-lb-24019112.us-east-1.elb.amazonaws.com`

 # Describe Ingress Controller
-$ kubectl describe ingress ingress-nginxapp1
+$ kubectl describe ingress ingress-nginx-app
 Observation:
 1. Review Default Backend and Rules